 How Long Does it Take to Get a Plumbing License in New Mexico?

-In New Mexico, it takes four years of on-the-job experience and 144 hours of approved course work to earn a journeyman plumber license.
-After obtaining a journeyman certificate and meeting several other criteria, candidates become eligible to apply for a contractor license.
+In New Mexico, it takes two years of on-the-job experience to earn a journeyman plumber license.
+After working for an additional two years as a licensed journeyman and meeting several other criteria, candidates become eligible to apply for a contractor license.